3D scanning solutions

 the Learning center

-From custom prosthetics to perfectly fitted clothes, 3D printed figurines to realistic game avatars, 3D body scanners are becoming a key instrument for gaining valuable insight into the human body.
-In this article, we’ll cover the different types of body 3D scanners, the main challenges of capturing the human body, and look at how they are being used in medical, sports, clothing, and entertainment industries.
+From custom prosthetics to perfectly fitted clothes, and 3D-printed figurines to realistic game avatars, 3D body scanners are rapidly gaining traction across industries.
+In this article, we explore the main challenges behind capturing the human body, the different scanner types, and how the technology is driving innovation in medical, sports, clothing, CGI, and more.

 When it comes to 3D printing, software is often just as important as hardware.
 Here’s a look at which 3D scanners work best for 3D printing, and how you can get started.

-What do you need to keep in mind when 3D scanning a room?
+Why would you scan a room, and what do you need to keep in mind when you do?
 First, it’s important to ensure the 3D room scanner you use is suited to the task.
-In this guide, we look at why you'd scan a room, how to do it, what the best room 3D scanner is, and what else you should be aware of.
+In this guide, we look at why you’d scan a room, how to do it, what the best room 3D scanner is, and what else you should be aware of.